 Parc de la Ciutadella and the Cascade fountain

 We walked this park on our first afternoon in the city.
 Taking a nice walk in a green space is our favorite way to adjust to a time change.
+If you only have one day in Barcelona, this is the place to walk.

-This park has a fascinating history.
+Ciutadella park has a fascinating history.
 It is the site of a much-despised citadel built in 1714 by King Philip V of Spain after he captured Barcelona.
 In 1841 the citadel was destroyed.
 It was rebuilt in 1843, only to be destroyed again in 1848.
 Finally, in 1869, the property was turned over to the city to become a park, designed by Josep Fontserè i Mestre.

 What to do in Barcelona in 2 days or more

-We booked a Viator tour which included all three of the Gaudi stops mentioned above.
+We booked a Viator tour which included three of the Gaudi stops mentioned above.
 It was a fabulous tour and we would highly recommend it to anyone visiting Barcelona!

 Priority Access: Best of Barcelona Tour Including Sagrada Familia (upgrade to include Park Guell)